On the Dominance of Truth-Telling in Gradual Mechanisms: Proofs

 The following lemmas \ref{lemmanoSPL}-\ref{lemmastatic} are used to prove Proposition \ref{Reduction}.

-\begin{lemma} If a GM $G$ has no SPL opportunity and $G'$ is transformed from $G$ through a COA or an inverse ILL, then $G'$ has no SPL opportunity. \end{lemma}
+\begin{lemma} If a gradual mechanism $G$ has no SPL opportunity and $G'$ is transformed from $G$ through a COA or an inverse ILL, then $G'$ has no SPL opportunity. \end{lemma}

-\begin{proof} It is obvious that a GM $G$ has no SPL opportunity if and only if $\Theta(z)$ is singleton for each terminal history $z\in Z$.
+\begin{proof} It is obvious that a gradual mechanism $G$ has no SPL opportunity if and only if $\Theta(z)$ is a singleton for each terminal history $z\in Z$.
 Neither a COA nor an inverse ILL changes the accrued information at terminal histories.
 Therefore, the lemma holds. \end{proof}